piccolbo/superpipe/docs/blogpost.md

 transform(mtcars, mtcars$carb/mtcars$cyl)
 ```

 The much more recent `dplyr` has picked up this idiom, improved it and applied it consistently to an organized set of primitives to manipulate data frames.
 Unfortunately, when one starts programming with these functions, some drawbacks emerge.
 The first and most obvious one, is that parametrizing arguments is difficult.
 Imagine we are writing a function that does something on a column, any column of a data frame: `function(df, col)`.
 In the body of that function, we need to use `transform` to create a new column that depends on the column identified by `col`.
 You may think right off the bat something like `transform(df, newcol = col^2)`, but that would just look for a column named `"col"`, not anything to deal with the value of the variable `col`.
 There are even more subtle problems when using `transform` in functions nested inside other functions.
 The documentation for `transform` is pretty clear about this: "For programming it is better to use the standard subsetting arithmetic functions, and in particular the non-standard evaluation of argument `transform` [sic, there is no such argument] can have unanticipated consequences".
 It seems to me that one of the great strengths of R is that it works both as a UI for people doing statistics as well as a programming language, and creating separate jargons for the two use cases may offer some short term benefits, but in the long run weakens the dual nature of R and makes the transition to programming harder.
-It's coding candy: attractive, but not the best in the long run. `dplyr` offers some relief from this by providing NSE-free versions of the most important functions and a more general NSE implementation.
-Still, the duality is there and the section of the API using NSE needs to be doubled.
+It's coding candy: attractive, but not good for your teeth. `dplyr` offers some relief from this by providing NSE-free versions of the most important functions and a more general NSE implementation.
+Still, the duality is there and the section of the API using NSE needs to be replicated.
 That's big price to pay.
-Adding that, perplexingly, the names of NSE and NSE-free functions differ only by a cryptic and pretty much invisible `_`, it's not too hard to agree that there is a lot of room for pain and suffering.
+Adding that, perplexingly, the names of NSE and NSE-free functions differ only by a cryptic and pretty much invisible `_`, my opinion is that we can do better than that.

 ``magrittr::`%>%` `` is not immune to the same type of criticism.
 For instance, one can write